Introduction to Debt Issues

 Your written request to stop communications is a crucial tool in managing debt collector interactions.
 It puts the power back in your hands and signals to the collectors that you are aware of your rights.

-• Response Expectation: After receiving your request, collectors are allowed to contact you only to confirm they will not contact you again or to notify you of any specific actions, such as a potential lawsuit.
+Response Expectation: After receiving your request, collectors are allowed to contact you only to confirm they will not contact you again or to notify you of any specific actions, such as a potential lawsuit.
+If the collector continues to contact you after your written request, you may need to file a complaint with the appropriate regulatory agency.

 Strategies to Handle Debt Collectors